Bounds on Convex Bodies in Pairwise Intersecting Minkowski Arrangement of Order $\mu$: Introduction

-Using this notion, for homothets of a centrally symmetric convey body we can consider a \emph{pairwise intersecting Minkowski arrangement of order $\mu$}, where the homothets are pairwise intersecting but none of their interiors intersect the center of any other.
+Using this notion, for homothets of an $o$-symmetric convex body we can consider a \emph{pairwise intersecting Minkowski arrangement of order $\mu$}, where the homothets are pairwise intersecting but none of their interiors intersect the center of any other.

-We prove an upper bound on the cardinality of such an arrangement, then, for some special bodies we verify the existence of an exponential lower bound.
+We prove an upper bound on the cardinality of such an arrangement, then, for centrally symmetric convex bodies we verify the existence of an exponential lower bound.

-\begin{thm} In $\mathbb{R}^d$ a pairwise intersecting Minkowski arrangement of order $\mu$ consisting of translates of a centrally symmetric convex body $K$ contains at most $ \left( 1 + \frac{2}{1+\mu} \right)^d $ elements. \end{thm}
+\begin{thm} In $\mathbb{R}^d$, a pairwise intersecting Minkowski arrangement of order $\mu$ consisting of translates of a centrally symmetric convex body $K$ contains at most $ \left( 1 + \frac{2}{1+\mu} \right)^d $ elements. \end{thm}

-\begin{thm} For $\mu<\sqrt{2}-1$ a pairwise intersecting $\mu$-Minkowski arrangement of translates of a euclidean ball can have exponentially many elements. \end{thm}

-The generalized notion of Minkowski arrangement provides a connection between the original problem of pairwise intersecting Minkowski arrangements, and the Bezdek--Pach Problem \cite{BC88}, detailed in Section \ref{sec:BezdekPach}.
+\begin{prop} Let $M_\mu (K)$ denote the maximum number of translates of a $d$-dimensional, $o$-symmetric convex body $K$ in pairwise intersecting $\mu$-Minkowski arrangement.
+For $\mu<\sqrt{2}-1$, there exists a lower bound $M_\mu (K)\geq e^{cd}$ for some universal constant $c$. \end{prop}

-In 1962, Danzer and Gr\"unbaum \cite{DG62} proved that the maximum cardinality of a family of pairwise touching translates of a convex body $K$ in $\Red$ is $2^d$, which bound is attained if, and only if, $K$ is an affine image of a cube.
-Petty \cite{P71} showed that every convex body in the plane (resp., in 3-space) has three (resp., four) pairwise touching translates.
+In 1962, Danzer and Gr\"unbaum \cite{DG62} proved that the maximum cardinality of a family of pairwise touching translates of a convex body $K$ in $\Red$ is $2^d$, which bound is attained if and only if $K$ is an affine image of a cube.
+Petty \cite{P71} showed that every convex body in the plane (or in 3-space) has three (four) pairwise touching translates.
 As an extension of this problem, Bezdek and Pach \cite{BC88} conjectured in 1988 that the maximum number of pairwise touching positive homothetic copies of a convex body in $\Re^d$ is $2^d$.
 They showed that any such family of homothetic copies has at most $3^d$ elements, and if $K$ is a $d$-dimensional Euclidean ball, then the maximum is equal to $d+2$.
-Naszódi \cite{N06} improved the first estimate of Bezdek and Pach by proving the upper bound $2^{d+1}$.
+Naszódi \cite{N06} improved the first estimate by proving the upper bound $2^{d+1}$.
 In \cite{LN09}, L\'angi and Naszódi proved (using a result \cite{BB03} of Bezdek and Brass about one-sided Hadwiger numbers) the upper bound $3\cdot2^{d-1}$ in the case when $K$ is centrally symmetric.